nataliegroeneboom/birds/README.md

 In my bird website I have a class called Bird that manages the update, insert, deletion of birds on the website.
-I want to move my some of my functions to a generic DatabaseTable class managing all tables.
+I want to move my some of my functions to a generic DatabaseTable class managing all tables queries.

 ## DatabaseTable Class
 I created a Class that deals with all the sql queries to the database, reducing the